 Devotions, Discussions & Sermons and Other Resources About Jesus Healing the Syrophoenician Woman’s Daughter

 The Syrophoenician Woman – A lesson on this miracle

 The Syrophoenician Woman – A lengthy discussion of the Gentile woman’s faith

-Yet even the dogs eat the crumbs that fall from the table – A Squidoo lens on Jesus and women – scroll down for the module on the Syrophoenician woman
+Even the dogs eat the crumbs that fall from the table – A post on Jesus and women – scroll down for the section on the Syrophoenician woman

 A Woman Of Great Faith – A short discussion the Syrophoenician mother

 Lord, even the dogs eat the crumbs that fall from the table. – A blog post on the correct lessons to learn from this miracle.

 Sermon Notes: Lessons From The Syrophoenician Woman – A brief article from the Virtual Preacher

 Healing The Gentile Woman’s Daughter – Notes on the story